Class of 2024

 New Haven, Connecticut

-Cece Calhoun MD, MPHS, MBA is an Assistant Professor of Medicine (Hematology) and Pediatrics (Hematology-Oncology) at the Yale University School of Medicine.
-She is also Director of the Adolescent and Young Adult Sickle Cell Disease Program at Yale Center and Smilow Cancer Hospital.
+Cece Calhoun MD, MPHS, MBA is the Medical Director of the Adult Sickle Cell Program at the Yale Cancer Center.
 She earned her MD at Wayne State University in her hometown of Detroit, MI.
 She went on to complete her residency and fellowship training at Michigan State University and Washington University in St. Louis.
 She conducts health equity research with and for persons with sickle cell disease, who are disproportionality impacted by health and healthcare disparities.

 Dr. Calhoun uses mixed methods to find solutions to the educational and healthcare obstacles critical to the longevity of adolescents with sickle cell disease.
 She has dedicated her career to the design and implementation of evidence-based interventions that promote successful transition from youth to adult care for the sickle cell population.
 As an NIH funded investigator she collaborates with her hematology colleagues across the nation to use Implementation Science methods to improve outcomes for patients with sickle cell disease throughout their lifespans.
 She has also worked with the American Society of Hematology as well as the Sickle Cell Disease Association of America to engage in governmental advocacy on the local and federal levels for patients with sickle cell.
 Her time at Yale SOM was pivotal in developing her interest in optimizing resource allocation within healthcare to address equity.